oroinc/documentation/commerce/dev_guide/integration/index.rst

 available values listed in the API reference.

 Example.
-Sort by a field value
+Sort by a Field Value
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Sort by **username** in descending order.